PacketX/Enlighten-docs/docs/Enlighten.md

 Dynamic Generating Forged Certificates
 -------------

-* Proxy mode為`SSL/TLS to SSL/TLS`時，會根據Server憑證資訊動態簽出一個憑證給Client。
+* Proxy mode is `SSL/TLS to SSL/TLS` or `SSL/TLS to TCP - TCP to SSL/TLS`, auto sign a certificate for client, according to server gave certificate information.

 Key Exchange(Base on OpenSSL Built)
 -------------